Last updated: 7th May 2019

 Preparing your motorhome or campervan for sale

 Looking for motorhomes for sale?
 Head here for the best UK deals.

-Presentation is key.
-Properly cleaning your motorhome can add hundreds of pounds of value to your motorhome.
+Presentation is key when selling your motorhome.
+Properly cleaning your motorhome can add hundreds of pounds to its value.

 Clean everything inside & out.
 Stock up on some decent heavy duty shampoo & polish (don't use washing up liquid as it smears) and add lots of elbow grease.
 Your motorhome should look immaculate to potential buyers.

 - For the exterior focus on the windows, door shuts, wheels

 - For the interior remove any rubbish, ensure upholstery and roof is clean, vacuum carpets and seats